Vishing Scams are a New Threat and Not Fun

 Watch out for this latest criminal enterprise that involves calling you and impersonating your bank.

 Vishing scams are the most recent methods of tricking you into giving money to con artists who act as if they have your best interests in mind.
 This method of social fraud involves phone calls from scammers impersonating your bank and asking for information a financial institution would never ask for.
-If you want to avoid falling these kinds of scams, consider blocking suspicious phone numbers with an app like dfndr security, which has a call blocker feature.
+If you want to avoid falling for these kinds of scams, block suspicious phone numbers with dfndr security, which has a call blocker feature.

 Read More: The Rise of Phishing Scams via Text Message

 While phishing scams attempt to trick you into sharing your personal or banking information through emails, vishing scams accomplish the same goal through phone calls that appear to be from legitimate sources.
 In the case of the vishing bank scam, the caller will often have your banking information already and claim that fraudulent activity transpired in your account.

 In order to keep your account in “good standing,” the caller claims that the bank requires you to transfer a sizable amount to a different bank account that has been opened under your name within the same institution.

 British businesswoman Emma Watson is one such victim of a vishing scam.
 She received a phone call from someone claiming to be an employee of her bank, noting unusual transactions on her account.
 She spoke with someone who demonstrated professionalism as they carried out their scheme, which required her to move money into another account.

 Watson adds that the scammer was skilled at manipulating her, by offering empathy and helping to walk her through the process.
 She ended up losing £100,000 (more than $140,000) and authorities were only able to trace and return a small amount of the total loss.

 The Tell-Tale Signs of Vishing